 First, a disclaimer of sorts.
-This article series focuses on load carriage and equipment with an eye towards the defense of self, home, hearth, and community.
+This article on load carriage and equipment focuses on the defense of self, home, hearth, and community.
 The principles here still very much apply to hunting, especially in the mountains, but the types of loads I’m referencing are distinctly fighting-oriented.

-There’s been an awful lot written about the overburdening of American warfighters in the last 20 years.
-But it’s not a new phenomenon.
-S.L.A.
-Marshall was writing about it in the 1950s.
-Finding a balance between the capabilities of a human to carry weight, the need to carry modern warfare implements, and the desire to protect the individual soldier is difficult.
+But finding a balance between the capabilities of a human to carry weight, the distinct advantages of modern equipment, and the desire to protect the individual soldier is difficult.

-Thankfully, we’re not soldiers here.
-We aren’t worried about humping mortar, belt-feds, and other specialized equipment.
-We’re primarily concerned with the ability to produce decisive victory and not get shot in the process.
+Thankfully, you and I aren’t saddled with that burden.
+We aren’t worried about humping mortars, belt-feds, surveillance gear, and other specialized equipment.
+We’re primarily concerned with the ability to produce decisive victory with small arms and not get shot in the process.

-For those of you who’ve read my articles long enough, I’m not one to worry about black helicopters and rebelling against a tyrannical government.
-Those may be interesting discussion topics, in their own right, but foremost on my mind is protecting my family and community.
+By now you know I’m not one to openly pontificate about black helicopters and rebelling against a tyrannical government.
+Those may be interesting discussion topics, in their own right, but foremost on my mind is protecting my family and immediate community.

 It took an hour and a half for police to respond.